Markdown Guide

 Day One can convert text written with Markdown into rich text.
 Conversion will happen in real-time as it is typed.
 Or use a Code Block to write entire sections using Markdown.
-Additional formatting tools can be found int he following two guides: iOS, macOS.
+Additional formatting tools can be found in the following two guides: iOS, macOS.
+Day One for Android does not have a Markdown toolbar and it does not support Markdown syntax.

 When using a code block, click/tap the code icon at the bottom right to switch between Edit and Read modes.